ameer-ali-jamali/CRUD-Api-s/README.md

 # NODE.JS CRUD API'S

 ## The provided code sets up an Express.js server with MongoDB integration and defines various API endpoints for handling user data.
-Here's a description of the APIs based on the code provided:

 ## Getting Started

 Download the code from repository and follow below given instructions.